ethelMerry/M2-GENIOMHE-Project-BioInfo-of-RNA--AF2-/README.md

 # Correlation Analysis of C5' Data

-With a `corr_plot.py`, we parse correlation data for each RNA structures of C5', convert to Excel file, and visualize with a line plot to see the individual trends across each rna structures, and a heatmap to compare and assess the strength of multiple correlations in a more condensed and visually intuitive way..
+After obtaining the correlation results, with `corr_plot.py`, we parse correlation data for each RNA structures of C5', convert to Excel file, and visualize with a line plot to see the individual trends across each rna structures, and a heatmap to compare and assess the strength of multiple correlations in a more condensed and visually intuitive way..

+## Overview

+The script `corr_plot.py` performs the following steps:

+1. **Parse Correlation Data**:
+   - It reads multiple `.txt` files in the correlation results folder, each containing Pearson and Spearman correlation coefficients for RMSD, MCQ, and TM-score.
+   - The extracted correlation data is saved in an Excel file (`cgRMSD_correlations_summary.xlsx`).

 **Heatmap**:
 ![Correlation Heatmap](our_results/C5'_correlation_heatmap.png)